Sevii/agent-marketplace/plugins/elevator-music/README.md

 # Elevator Music Plugin

 Plays soothing elevator music while Claude Code is waiting for user input.
-Letting you know its time to switch back to your
+Letting you know its time to switch back to your terminal.

 ## Overview